dotnet/orleans/src/Tutorials/A-Service-is-a-Collection-of-Communicating-Actors.md

 }
 ```

-A manager is expressed as an employee through composition: the manager grain has a reference to an grain representing its "employeeness."
+A manager is expressed as an employee through composition: the manager grain has a reference to a grain representing its "employeeness."
-The role of `OnActivateAsync()` will be explained later on; for now, you may consider it a constructor.
+The role of `OnActivateAsync()` will be explained later on; for now, you may consider it to be a constructor.

 In the client _(Program.cs)_, we can add a few lines to create a couple of employees and their manager: